Things I've cooked while in lockdown

 Vietnamese Noodles with Lemongrass Chicken

 The chicken is magical.
-I cook it on my griddle pan and the marinade and fat splatter everywhere making an unholy mess but I don’t care because it tastes amazing.
-Charred, sweet and salty, the chicken is perfect with light, bright salad and vermicelli noodles.
-I recently bought a super sized bottle of fish sauce as I’m getting through it at an alarming rate due to cooking a lot of Thai and Vietnamese food.
+I cook it on my griddle pan and it makes an almighty mess but I don’t care because it tastes amazing.
+Charred, sweet and salty, the chicken is perfect with a light, bright salad and vermicelli noodles.
+I recently bought a super-sized bottle of fish sauce as I’m racing through it due to cooking a lot of Thai and Vietnamese food.
 I’ve also ordered a splatter guard.

 Chicken Chasseur

-I tried my first Chicken Chasseur at an amazing supper club and have been dreaming about it ever since.
-Before this recipe I hadn't cooked with chicken legs much but I’m a total convert; they're completely delicious, well priced and, for some reason, seem really elegant to me.
+I tried my first Chicken Chasseur at a brilliant supper club and have been dreaming about it ever since.
+Before this recipe I hadn't cooked chicken legs but I’m a total convert; they're delicious, well priced and, for some reason, seem really elegant to me.

 I used a James Martin recipe and had a taste while it was cooking.
-It was good but not like the chasseur at the supper club… until the sauce reduced and suddenly there it was!
+It was good but not like the chasseur at the supper club… until the sauce reduced.
 Sweet, rich and deeply flavoured, it has almost a third of a bottle of wine in it, which is fine by me.

 I served this beautiful chasseur with an equally elegant jacket potato.
-I had intended to make mashed potato the Lorraine Pascale way, by baking the potatoes and scooping out the insides, leaving the skins to be loaded with cheese and other goodies but in the end I couldn’t be bothered.
-The second time I cooked the chasseur I served it with steamed potatoes (in the photo), which are probably better suited for this dish but not as tasty, in my opinion.
+I'd intended to make mashed potato the Lorraine Pascale way, by baking the potatoes and scooping out the insides, leaving the skins to be loaded with cheese and other tasty things but ultimately I couldn’t be bothered.
+The second time around I served the chasseur with steamed potatoes (in the photo), which are better suited for this dish but not as tasty, in my opinion.

 Apple, Sultana and Cinnamon Muffins

-In general I like to bake muffins that are low effort and don’t contain masses of sugar.
+I like to bake muffins that are low effort and don’t contain too much sugar.
 For me, 100g total is good, give or take.
 These apple and sultana muffins from the BBC Good Food website ticked the boxes and lived up to their positive reviews.

 Bread Maker Pizza